socratic617/mastermind_game/README.md

 To organize my tasks effectively, I utilized a Trello board, breaking down the project into manageable weekly milestones.
 I started by building a basic UI and implementing core game logic, rigorously testing each component before proceeding.

 Given the complexity of the game logic, I focused heavily on object-oriented programming (OOP) principles, ensuring that the code was modular, reusable, and maintainable.
 This approach allowed me to create a robust foundation for the game's backend and logic before refining the user interface.

 For the UI design, I used Flowbite CSS, integrating it with my game logic and backend functionalities.
 The most challenging aspect was implementing dynamic feedback to users and making the game configuration adaptable.
+Originally I was planning on using React but wanted to ensure I could show more backend functionality using something lke EJS and since the instructions were to not focus too much on the front end piece.

+Creative Extensions:
-As creative extensions, I attempted to incorporate multiplayer functionality and a leaderboard.
+- I attempted to incorporate multiplayer functionality and a leaderboard.
 Although these features were not fully implemented, they represent ongoing efforts to enhance the game's scope and engagement.
+- I made my game config very dynamic to make it easy to the user to customize the game to their liking.
+I want to add more game config features in the future
+- I want to add unit testing to my backend to test mocking the data and my endpoints using jest.